 Occasionally sealed documents may need to be edited, altered or amended, either during the course of the project, or as part of a new project.
-To ensure that practitioners are informed of any proposed revisions to documents that they sealed, it is important that engineering documents undergo an appropriate revision process as described below or follow a recognized industry standard.
+To ensure that practitioners are informed of any proposed revisions to documents that they sealed, it is important that engineering documents undergo an appropriate revision process as described below or one that follows a recognized industry standard.

-Where alteration of documents sealed by another practitioner is required for an ongoing project, the following procedure should be followed: The original seal is to remain and the practitioner altering the documents is to add their seal, clearly identifying the alterations.
+Where alteration of documents sealed by another practitioner is required for an ongoing project, the following procedure should be followed: The original seal is to remain and the practitioner altering the documents is to add his or her seal, clearly identifying the alterations.

-Where alteration of documents (particularly drawings) sealed by another practitioner for a completed project is required for a new project, the following procedure should be followed: The documents used as the basis of the new work should be clearly identified by a note, a drawing method such as lighter or ghosted lines or an identifying mark, as work previously done by others; the original seal is not to appear and the practitioner altering the documents is to add their seal, clearly identifying the alterations.
+Where alteration of documents (particularly drawings) sealed by another practitioner for a completed project is required for a new project, the following procedure should be followed: The documents used as the basis of the new work should be clearly identified by a note, a drawing method such as lighter or ghosted lines or an identifying mark, as work previously done by others; the original seal is not to appear and the practitioner altering the documents is to add his or her seal, clearly identifying the alterations.

 For purposes of transparency, it is beneficial for the practitioners who sealed the original documents to be informed of changes to these documents.
 In general terms, the practitioner making changes assumes professional responsibility for the changes and the effects of those changes on the design.
-This is the reason why the practitioner making the changes must identify their changes and then seal the document.
-By sealing, that practitioner acknowledges that they are taking professional responsibility for the changes and the consequences of those changes.
+This is the reason why the practitioner making the changes must identify his or her changes and then seal the document.
+By sealing, that practitioner acknowledges that he or she is taking professional responsibility for the changes and the consequences of those changes.